soulhotel/userChrome-Companion/README.md

 ```
 06/12/2025
 ```
 Well bug fixes & bug fixes.
 The add-on is now on the Mozilla store 🎉.
 Drag & drop takes into account every possible scenario, options from root to folder, from folder to folder, from folder to root, etc; Good.
 Toggling on/off states are showing as persistent accross dom loads and browser restarts, option orders show as persistent, class structure remains intact; Good.
 Logically, importing and exporting toggles seperately from options is starting to make less sense so I'm axing the idea from the usability stage.
 Instead focus on what comes next.
 A preset switcher `✨` (that can serve as a CSS layout switcher) allowing the User to click `Toggle userChrome` (or trigger via hotkey) to open a full screen window (full sidebar) and quickly choose from a list of saved "presets", with options already set to be toggled on/off.
 This preset switcher view can include the ability to fine tune their list of presets, etc. For another day.
+Version bump 0.6.

 One last final touch for the night.. for the morning..
 Mock draft of the final goal in `settings panel design` section of the Design Stage.
 Custom Sidebar CSS implementation:

 https://github.com/user-attachments/assets/7d09a38a-15d3-410e-b3e6-7e4a77c4bae1

-Version bump 0.6.
+Version bump 0.6.1.
+Next Version bump will address in organize in source CSS documentation, then the two goals above will be worked on.

 </details>